mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Infinite_Heaven.md

 {% include youtube id="tYPi_kj3F8g" %}

-> **Tip:** if you want to manually check to see if a mod conflicts unzip the Infinite Heaven `.mgsv` file with a zip tool of your choice and check to see if any of the files match files in the other mod.
+> If you want to manually check to see if a mod conflicts unzip the Infinite Heaven `.mgsv` file with a zip tool of your choice and check to see if any of the files match files in the other mod.
+{:.tip}

 ---